parkervg/blendsql/README.md

 Ingredients are at the core of a BlendSQL script.

 They are callable functions that perform one the task paradigms defined in [ingredient.py](./blendsql/ingredients/ingredient.py).

+At their core, these are not a new concept.
+[User-defined functions (UDFs)](https://docs.databricks.com/en/udf/index.html), or [Application-Defined Functions in SQLite](https://www.sqlite.org/appfunc.html) have existed for quite some time.

+However, ingredients in BlendSQL are intended to be optimized towards LLM-based functions, defining an order of operations for traversing the AST such that the minimal amount of data is passed into your expensive GPT-4/Llama 2/Mistral 7b/etc. prompt.

 Ingredient calls are denoted by wrapping them in double curly brackets, `{{ingredient}}`.